-The Commission will make a determination as to whether or not the buildings are determined to be contributing to the Wilmore Local Historic District.
+The Commission will make a determination as to whether or not the buildings are determined to have special significance to the Wilmore Local Historic District.
 With affirmative determination, the Commission can apply up to 365-Day Stay of Demolition.
 Or if the Commission determines that this property is no longer contributing, then demolition may take place without a delay.